zulip/zulip/docs/subsystems/realms.md

 127.0.0.1    testsubdomain.zulipdev.com
 ```

-These records are also useful if you want to e.g. run the casper tests
+These records are also useful if you want to e.g. run the Puppeteer tests
 when you are not connected to the Internet.